aluy-ab/DermoscopyPicAnalisys/README.md

 # Dermoscopy picture analisis
-Files and script used for statistics analisys of dermoscopy pictures quality.
+Part of files and script used for statistics analisys of dermoscopy pictures categorization.
+Categories: Nevus and Meloma